hsf-training/hsf-training-databases-basics/_episodes/09-opensearch-queires.md

 ```
 Here we have choice of operator `gte` for greater than or equal to, `gt` for  greater than, `lte` for less than or equal to
 and `lt` for less than.
-Lets get the docuemnts with `run_number` between 60 and 150 both inclusive.
+Lets get the documents with `run_number` between 60 and 150 both inclusive.
 ```python
 search_query = {
     "query":{